awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 1. In the navigation bar on the upper right, choose your user name, and then choose **My Security Credentials**\.
 ![\[AWS Management Console My Security Credentials link\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/security-credentials-user.shared.console.png)

-1. On the **AWS IAM Credentials** tab, in the **Access keys for CLI, SDK, and API access** section, do any of the following:
+1. Expand the **Access keys \(access key ID and secret access key\)** section\.

+1. Do any of the following:
-   + To create an access key, choose **Create access key**\.
-Then choose **Download \.csv file** to save the access key ID and secret access key to a `.csv` file on your computer\.
-Store the file in a secure location\.
-You will not have access to the secret access key again after this dialog box closes\.
-After you have downloaded the `.csv` file, choose **Close**\.
-When you create an access key, the key pair is active by default, and you can use the pair right away\.
+   + To create an access key, choose **Create New Access Key**\.
+If this feature is disabled, then you must delete one of the existing keys before you can create a new one\.
+A warning explains that you have only this one opportunity to view or download the secret access key\.
+To copy the key to paste it somewhere else for safekeeping, choose **Show Access Key**\.
+To save the access key ID and secret access key to a `.csv` file to a secure location on your computer, choose **Download Key File**\.
-   + To disable an active access key, choose **Make inactive**\.
+   + To disable an active access key, choose **Make Inactive**\.
-   + To reenable an inactive access key, choose **Make active**\.
+   + To reenable an inactive access key, choose **Make Active**\.
-   + To delete an access key, choose its **X** button at the far right of the row\.
-Then choose **Delete** to confirm\.
-When you delete an access key, it's gone forever and cannot be retrieved\.
-However, you can always create new keys\.
+   + Before you delete an access key, make sure that it's no longer in use\.
+You cannot recover an access key after you delete it\.
+To delete your access key, choose **Delete**\.
+When prompted for confirmation, choose **Yes**\.

 **To create, modify, or delete another IAM user's access keys \(console\)**